cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transaction-system.rst

 Transactions in MapReduce
 -------------------------
-When you run a MapReduce job that interacts with Datasets, the system creates a long-running transaction.
+When you run a MapReduce that interacts with Datasets, the system creates a long-running transaction.
 Similar to the transaction of a Flowlet or a Procedure, here are some rules to follow: